 This chapter has already canvassed a number of policy debates around immigration and multiculturalism.
 Here two other controversies are discussed: the security and environmental sustainability implications of immigration policy settings.

 National security had been a foremost consideration as a justification for the policy shift in 1945 towards large-scale immigration.
-Australia’s relatively low population and empty spaces were regarded as liabilities for national defence: ‘populate or perish’ was adopted as something of a national slogan.45
+In this context, Australia’s relatively low population and empty spaces were regarded as liabilities for national defence: ‘populate or perish’ was adopted as something of a national slogan.52

 Security considerations have re-emerged forcefully as part of recent debates about maritime asylum seekers.
 A new lexicon of security-laden terminology (border protection, border security, Operation Sovereign Borders) has characterised political discourse in recent years.
-To some observers, this has been an overreaction to the actual level of security threat posed by asylum-seeker vessels.47
+The deployment of Australian military forces (notably the Navy) in the interdiction of asylum-seeker vessels, along with the formation in 2015 of the Australian Border Force as a kind of paramilitary agency within the Department of Home Affairs, have likewise contributed to the security-centric tone of recent immigration management.
+To some observers, this has been an overreaction to the actual level of security threat posed by asylum-seeker vessels.54

 Nonetheless, the population restraint perspective has secured less traction among mainstream environmental lobby groups.
-Some years ago, the Australian Conservation Foundation (ACF) endured some internal turmoil over taking a position on the scale of immigration.51 The ACF’s National Agenda 2018 makes no mention of immigration or population matters.52
+Some years ago, the Australian Conservation Foundation (ACF) endured some internal turmoil over taking a position on the scale of immigration.58 The ACF’s National Agenda 2018 makes no mention of immigration or population matters.59

 Australian Border Force (2014).
 Video: no way – you will not make Australia home.
 15 April. https://www.youtube.com/watch?v=rT12WH4a92w